brodieG/oshka/README.md

-Non-Standard Evaluation (NSE hereafter) occurs when R expressions are captured and evaluated in a manner different than if they had been executed without intervention.  `subset` is a canonical example:
+Non-Standard Evaluation (NSE hereafter) occurs when R expressions are captured and evaluated in a manner different than if they had been executed without intervention.  `subset` is a canonical example, which we use here with the built-in `iris` data set:

 ```r